-Q: Where is the Student Support Services office located?
+Where are the TRiO Student Support Services offices located?

-Q: What is the Student Support Services program?
+What is the TRiO Student Support Services program?

-Student Support Services is a federally funded TRIO program designed to provide additional academic support for students who have academic need.
+Student Support Services is a federally funded TRiO program designed to provide additional academic support for students who have academic need.
 Click here for more information.

-A: A student must be an American citizen or permanent resident of the U.S., must be registered as a student attending classes at DSU, must demonstrate an academic need for services, must have completed no more than 40 college level credits, and must meet at least one of the following criteria:
+A student must be a citizen or permanent resident of the U.S., must be registered as a full-time student at DSU, must demonstrate an academic need for services, must have completed no more than 40 college level credits, and must meet at least one of the following criteria:

 - low income - determined by federal guidelines based on family size and income,